CAPTCHA Solving for Native GUI Agents: Automated Reasoning-Action Data Generation and Self-Corrective Training: Related Work

 \paragraph{Evolution of CAPTCHAs} CAPTCHAs were originally introduced as text-recognition challenges that exploited the gap between human perception and machine OCR capabilities ~\cite{captcha2003}.
 More recently, reasoning CAPTCHAs mark a shift from simple pattern recognition toward tasks requiring logical reasoning, contextual understanding, and multi-step interactions ~\cite{Gossweiler2009captcha, Gao2021VisualReasoningCAPTCHA}.
 Unlike traditional CAPTCHAs, their designs explicitly target cognitive abilities that remain difficult for automated solvers.
 As deep learning significantly improved OCR performance, text-based CAPTCHAs became largely ineffective, motivating a transition from "hard-to-read" to "hard-to-reason" challenges ~\cite{Singh2014CaptchaSurvey, hitaj2020capturebotusingadversarial}.
 Modern systems, such as Google's reCAPTCHA v2, employ rich visual-semantic tasks including image classification, object localization, and spatial reasoning ~\cite{searles2023empiricalstudyevaluation}.
 Beyond static puzzles, contemporary CAPTCHAs increasingly incorporate behavioral signals and multi-step interactive sequences to distinguish human-like interaction from automated scripts.

 \paragraph{Automated CAPTCHA Solving} The evolution of CAPTCHA complexity has prompted a parallel advancement in automated solvers.
 Early approaches typically relied on task-specific pipelines.
-For instance, specialized solvers from GeeSolver ~\cite{zhao2023geesolver} and ~\citet{Plesner2024Breaking} utilize object detection and classification approaches and excel in solving specific CAPTCHA categories for which they are tuned.
-While effective, these methods lack the flexibility to adapt to new or hybrid CAPTCHA designs without significant retraining or design.
-More recently, frameworks like PhishDecloaker ~\cite{PhishDecloaker}, Halligan ~\cite{Halligan}, and Oedipus ~\cite{deng2025Oedipus} have demonstrated the potential of Vision-Language Models (VLMs) as generalized solvers.
-For instance, the Halligan framework formulates diverse CAPTCHA challenges as a unified search problem, abstracting natural-language instructions into optimization objectives and modeling complex interactions through a structured action space.
-In addition, Oedipus targets reasoning CAPTCHAs by introducing a domain-specific language that decomposes challenges into atomic, LLM-easy operations, allowing end-to-end automated solving while relying on hand-designed task decomposition.
+For instance, GeeSolver~\cite{zhao2023geesolver} targets text CAPTCHAs with a specialized self-supervised learning pipeline, while~\citet{Plesner2024Breaking} use YOLO-based segmentation and classification tailored to reCAPTCHA v2 image challenges.
+While effective, these methods lack the flexibility to adapt to new or hybrid CAPTCHA designs without significant retraining or redesign.
+More recent systems broaden the scope of automated CAPTCHA solving: PhishDecloaker~\cite{PhishDecloaker} uses a hybrid deep-vision interactive pipeline to solve challenges on CAPTCHA-cloaked phishing pages, while Halligan~\cite{Halligan} and Oedipus~\cite{deng2025Oedipus} explore VLM/LLM-based generalized or reasoning-oriented solvers.
+The Halligan framework formulates diverse visual CAPTCHA challenges as a unified search problem by mapping instructions to objectives and visual content to searchable representations.
+Oedipus targets reasoning CAPTCHAs by decomposing them into LLM-solvable substeps through a CAPTCHA-specific DSL.
+Complementarily, Reasoning under Vision~\cite{song2025reasoningundervision} studies visual-spatial cognition for CAPTCHA solving and shows that step-by-step reasoning can improve coordinate-grounded VLM performance.

 Despite these gains, current generalized solvers often rely on repeated model calls, external heuristics, or explicit search procedures, which introduce high latency and fail to capture the temporal continuity of human interaction.
 There is a notable lack of research into whether GUI agents can natively internalize CAPTCHA-solving as a general capability.